Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Introduction

 \subsubsection{The dense progressive periodogram test}

 One limitation of the classic oscillatory frequency detection algorithms is that only the canonical frequencies are considered.
-Hence the estimation accuracy is at most $O_\pr(1/n)$ which is slower than the parametric rate $O_\pr(n^{-3/2})$ for oscillatory frequency estimation \citep{genton2007}.
-To address the latter issue as well as phase cancellation, we propose to investigate the progressive periodogram defined as $\{|L_n(i,\omega)|/\sqrt{n}\}_{i=1}^n$ on a dense grid of frequencies with mesh size no larger than $O(n^{-3/2})$ for the oscillatory frequency detection.
+Hence the estimation accuracy is $O_\pr(1/n)$ which is slower than the parametric rate $O_\pr(n^{-3/2})$ for oscillatory frequency estimation \citep{genton2007}.
+To address the latter issue as well as phase cancellation, we propose to investigate the progressive periodogram defined as $\{|L_n(i,\omega)|/\sqrt{n}\}_{i=1}^n$ on a dense grid of frequencies with mesh size no larger than $O(n^{-3/2})$ for the oscillatory frequency detection. {The reason for selecting a mesh size no larger than $O(n^{-3/2})$ is to make it possible for our method to detect the oscillation frequencies within an optimal $O_{\pr}(n^{-3/2})$ range}.
 Note that in principle $\max_{1\le i\le n}|L_n(i,\omega)|/\sqrt{n}$ should be large if there are oscillations of sufficient length with possible occasional abrupt phase changes at frequency $\omega$.

 The key to the successful implementation of the above-mentioned dense progressive periodogram test (DPPT) is to investigate the maximum deviation

 under the null hypothesis that there is no oscillation, where $W$ is a dense collection of frequencies with cardinality $p$.
 As we mentioned in Section \ref{sec:challenges}, the latter is a difficult problem due to spectral dependency caused by non-stationarity of $\{\epsilon_{i,n}\}$.
 In this paper, we tackle this problem by viewing (\ref{dppt}) as the maximum of a complex-valued high-dimensional dependent random vector of dimensionality $pn$.
 Then we utilize Stein's method of expectation approximation \citep{stein1986} to show that the law of $F(W)$ can be well approximated by that of the DPPT of a non-stationary Gaussian process which preserves the covariance structure of $\{X_{i,n}\}$.
 A high-dimensional extension to the overlapping-block multiplier bootstrap (OBMB) in \cite{zhou2013} is proposed to approximate the behaviour of the latter non-stationary Gaussian DPPT.
 We will show that the DPPT with the OBMB is able to detect oscillatory frequencies within an $O_\pr(n^{-1})$ range if there are changes in the phases of the oscillation.
 For oscillatory frequencies whose phases do not change over time, the DPPT is able to detect them within a nearly optimal $O_\pr(n^{-3/2}\log n)$ range.
 In the special case where there is no oscillation, the DPPT will be shown to be able to accept the null hypothesis of no oscillation with a prescribed probability asymptotically.